 Each virtual connection in an ATM network has a service category.
-The performance of the connection is measured by the established Quality of Service (QoS) parameters.
+The performance of the connection is measured by the established QoS (Quality of Service) parameters.
 Constant Bit Rate (CBR) is the service category used by the current DRM solution over ATM.
 The only requirement for CBR is Peak Cell Rate (PCR).
-This value is determined by performance requirements.
+This value will be determined by performance requirements.

 The DRM solution uses virtual connections in an ATM network that are predefined and permanently left in place.
-These connections are referred to as a Permanent Virtual Circuit (PVC).
-The 53-byte cell contains a 5-byte header, which contains all the information to transport the cell from the source to the destination.
+This is referred to as a Permanent Virtual Circuit (PVC).
+The 53-byte cell contains a 5-byte header that contains all the information to get the cell from the source to the destination.
 Every cell header contains an address identifier used by the ATM switches to track how cells move from one physical link to the next.
-Before any communication exchanges take place, the connectivity information stored in the switches must be loaded manually.
+Before any communication exchanges take place, the connectivity information stored in the switches must be manually loaded.
 The network administrator must select the end points that require connectivity to set up PVCs.
 These address identifiers are known as VPIs and VCIs (Virtual Path Identifiers and Virtual Channel Identifiers).

-DRM requires two ATM links, each running at a Public Line Rate between 1.544 megabits per second (193 kilobytes per second) and 144 megabits per second (18.06 megabytes per second).
-See Figure 1.
+DRM requires two ATM links at a rate between 1.544 megabits per second (193 kilobytes per second) and 126 megabits per second (15.75 megabytes per second).

-Figure 1 Data Replication Manager configured over an ATM link
+FIGURE 1.
+Data Replication Manager configured over an ATM link